LeonMar97/LeonMar97/README.md

   Solving complex challenges, blending creativity and technical expertise to deliver impactful solutions.

 - 💼 **Professional Experience:**
+  - **Software Developer at Aman:**
-  - RPG and CLP Developer at Aman, where I led the development of a React and PHP-based mapping project integrated with DB2.
+    - Led the development of a React and PHP-based mapping project integrated with a DB2 relational database.
-  - Successfully delivered a proof of concept for a GPS-based route planning tool, which was well-received by clients.
+    - Delivered a proof of concept for a GPS-based route planning tool, successfully sold to clients.
+    - Contributed to RPGLE and CLP programming projects.
+  - **Software Developer at Seagate:**
+    - Designed and developed tools to support the Seagate S3 cloud community.
+    - Created solutions that streamlined workflows and enhanced user engagement.
+  - **Software Developer at Seal:**
+    - Patched security vulnerabilities in JavaScript across various legacy applications.
+    - Worked on systems built on multiple versions of npm and Node.js, ensuring compatibility and stability.

 - 📫 **Contact Me:**
   [leonmarkovich97@gmail.com](mailto:leonmarkovich97@gmail.com)